LifePaws/IT-Intern-Test/README.md

   - Screenshots (e.g. logged into dashboard)
   - Any scripts or commands you used

+## Bonus (optional)
+- Write a small script to automate part of your setup (e.g. plugin install, password reset)
+- Explain how you would handle a backup larger than the upload limit
+- Suggest one or two improvements to make WordPress more secure
+- Add a quick health check (command or script) to show the site is running

 ## What we look at
 - Can you set up the environment
 - How you handle the import and possible errors